 Did you know that some savings accounts compound daily and others compound monthly or even yearly?
 It may not seem like a big deal, but it can make a big difference in the amount of money you earn on your savings.
 In this blog post, we will discuss the benefits of compounding interest and explain why it matters which type of account you use.
-We will also provide tips for choosing the right savings account for your needs.
+We will also provide tips for choosing the right savings accounts for your needs.

 Types of interest rates

 When it comes to savings accounts, there are three different types of interest rates: simple, compounded, and continuous.
 Simple interest is calculated only on the initial amount deposited.
 Compounded interest is calculated on the initial amount plus any accrued interest.
 Continuous interest is calculated on the initial amount deposited plus any accrued interest minus any withdrawals made.

 Most savings accounts compound interest on a monthly basis, but some accounts compound daily.
 What’s the difference?
 Well, compounding more often means you earn interest on your interest more often.
 This can result in a significantly larger balance over time.

 Let’s take a look at an example.
 Assume you have $100 in a savings account that compounds monthly.
 After one year, you will have earned $105.12 in interest.
 However, if the same account compounds daily, you would have earned $106.51 in interest after one year.
 That’s an extra $1.39

 There are a few things to keep in mind when choosing a savings account with compounding interest.
 First, not all banks offer daily compounding.
 You may have to search for an account that compounds daily or look online at specialty banks.
 Second, some accounts have minimum balance requirements in order to earn a higher interest rate.
 Make sure you are aware of any such requirements before opening an account.